david-rollinson/Portfolio-Website/portfolio/public/articles/stylegan_2.md

 </div>

- NVIDIA StyleGAN2-ADA Machine Learning video trained and rendered with Google Colab Pro.
+ NVIDIA StyleGAN2-ADA Machine Learning video trained and rendered using cloud computing instances provided by Google Colab Pro and Paperspace.
 I used PyTorch, to avoid having to port the dataset to the proprietary TensorFlow filing system.

  <div class="video_container">
     <div class="video_flexbox">